tylerthecoder/TylerCraft/DEVLOG.md

 # 6 / 15 / 23

 Multiplayer kind of works not but is not robust at all.
 And all the textures are rotated incorrectly.

+Trying to think about the best way to have an entity be controlled by gpt4.
+Might want an "EntityController" that moves the entity around.
+Entities might have a "brain" that is passed in that controls the entity.

+Maybe each entity needs a controller.
+The entity class controls the logic of the entity and the moves it can make.
+The controller calls those moves in interesting ways.
+The entity controller for a player might be a socket, a keyboard, or gpt4.

+type entityController = {
+  entity: Entity
+  update: () => void
+}

+examples
+keyboardPlayerController {
+  setup() {
+    // start event listeners for fast events
+  }
+  update() {
+    call some entity moves
+  }
+}

+socketPlayerController {
+  setup() {
+    // start socket listeners
+  }
+  update() {
+    call some entity moves
+  }
+}